paritytech/docs.capi.dev/docs/rune/index.md

 # Rune

+## What Is Rune?

 Rune is the basis for Capi's fluent query builder API.

 Rune facilitates obtaining correct results when working with multiple interrelated subscriptions, which arise from cross-chain interactions.

 Additionally, Rune abstracts away how queries are executed, allowing developers to focus on defining the data they want to access.

 ## Basic Examples